 - Staff are required to observe the Open Access (OA) requirements of HEFCE REF submission and the relevant research funding body when publishing from grants.

-- Loughborough University requires that staff submit a copy of all academic journal articles, conference papers and book chapters to the Institutional Repository via the LUPIN system (Loughborough University Publication Information).
+- Loughborough University requires that staff submit a copy of ALL of their peer-reviewed academic journal articles and conference papers to the Institutional Repository via the LUPIN system within three months of acceptance.

 - Staff are also strongly encouraged to deposit author-created versions of all other forms of research output, in order to help maximize citations and earn credit for REF.